 The GI tract is a common site of bleeding.
 Common causes include hemorrhoids, salicylate ingestion, peptic ulcer disease, hiatal hernia, diverticulosis, neoplastic disease, and ulcerative colitis.

-Rare causes include hookworm, milk allergy in infants, Meckel diverticulum, schistosomiasis, trichuriasis, and hereditary hemorrhagic telangiectasia.
+Rare causes include hookworm, cows' milk allergy in infants, Meckel diverticulum, schistosomiasis, trichuriasis, and hereditary hemorrhagic telangiectasia.
 Rare sources of blood loss from other sites include pulmonary bleeding (seen in idiopathic pulmonary hemosiderosis and Goodpasture syndrome), blood donation, and self-harm.
 In addition, any underlying disorder that impairs hemostasis increases the risk of bleeding and iron deficiency anemia.

 The most common cause of anemia worldwide.
 It includes a range of underlying causes.
 Approximately 4% of women in the US between the ages of 20 and 49 years have been estimated to be iron deficient.
-The formation of the heme moiety in Hb, myoglobin, and cytochrome requires iron; inadequate intake or absorption of iron, or excessive iron loss, leads to a microcytic anemia.
+The formation of the heme moiety in hemoglobin, myoglobin, and cytochrome requires iron; inadequate intake or absorption of iron, or excessive iron loss, leads to a microcytic anemia.

 Meat provides the main source of heme iron, and iron deficiency is common in geographic regions where meat is sparse and there is poor dietary iron intake.
 There is a strong relationship between pica (a medical disorder in which children develop an appetite for non-nutritive substances) and iron deficiency.